surma/surma.dev/content/things/portrait-mode.md

 If we keep the $f$-Number constant, bokeh _drastically_ increases with bigger sensors.
 However, we know that it’s not the sensor that directly causes this effect — the chain of causality is more complex than that: A bigger sensor requires a longer focal length to keep the same field of view.
 A longer focal length has a bigger aperture given the same $f$-Number.
 A bigger aperture makes bokeh circles grow quicker.

 This explains why in the comparison photo above my digital camera has so much more background blur.
 There is no way my phone’s tiny camera opening can compete with the diameter of the big lens.
-So what kind of lens would my Pixel 5 need to achieve the same background blur as my digital camera?
-We know that if we keep the absolute aperture $A$ constant, the bokeh will stay the same.
+If want to make sure that two cameras take a picture with the same amount of background blur, we need to keep the absolute aperture $A$ constant.
 The absolute aperture is the focal length divided by the $f$-Number $n$, and the focal length is dependent on the sensor size $D$.

 $$
 \begin{array}{rrlc}